HMorrison/meren.github.io/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

                       --resources nodes=40
 ```

 The main difference from the first command is the parameter list described under `--additional-params`.
-Without these, this command would be ran on a single computer, but with these additions, it would utilze a server system and limit itself to 40 nodes while not keeping more than 20 jobs in the queue.
+Without these, this command would be run on a single computer, but with these additions, it would utilize a server system and limit itself to 40 nodes while not keeping more than 20 jobs in the queue.

 **This will not run on your cluster system**, because on our cluster, we use a wrapper for `qsub`, which we call `clusterize` in order to submit jobs to our cluster.
 If you are not sure how to submit jobs to your cluster, ask your system admin.
 Please consult with the [snakemake docummentation](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads) to learn more about the `--cluster` parameter.

 Notice: if you don't include `--jobs` (identical to `--cores`) in your command line, then snakemake will only use one node, and will not utilize multiple nodes even if the `threads` parameter for a rule is higher than 1.
-This is simply the behaviour of snakemake (described [here](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads)).
+This is simply the behavior of snakemake (described [here](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads)).

 <div class="extra-info" markdown="1">

 <span class="extra-info-header">A note on cluster-config</span>

 This note is here mainly for documentation of the code, and for those of you who are interested in snakemake.
-The reason we decided not to use the [cluster configuration](http://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution) file to control the number of threads per rule, is becuase certain software require the number of threads as an input (for example `megahit` and `anvi-profile`), but the cluster config file is not available for shell commands within snakemake rules.
+The reason we decided not to use the [cluster configuration](http://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution) file to control the number of threads per rule is becuase certain software requires the number of threads as an input (for example `megahit` and `anvi-profile`), but the cluster config file is not available for shell commands within snakemake rules.
 To bypass this issue we simply put the threads configuration in the `config.json`, thus available for the user to modify.

 </div>

 # The ADDITIONAL PARAMS option

-To use the `--cluster` argument of snakemake above, we used the `--additional-params` option of `anvi-run-workflow`, let's understand it better.
+To use the `--cluster` argument of snakemake above, we used the `--additional-params` option of `anvi-run-workflow`.
+Let's understand it better.
 The purpose of `--additional-params` is to allow you to access any configuration that is available through snakemake (i.e. anything that is listed when you look at the help menu of snakemake through `snakemake -h` is fair game as an input for `--additional-params`).
 For example you can do the following,

 ``` bash
 anvi-run-workflow -w metagenomics \